 Amazon Future Engineer is a comprehensive childhood-to-career programme that inspires, educates and enables young people from lower-income backgrounds to realise their potential in computer science.

-Since its launch in 2019, Amazon Future Engineer has forged relationships with organisations such as Teach First and the Royal Academy of Engineering to address issues identified as barriers for entry in STEM fields for children and young adults from underserved backgrounds.
-The programme is estimated to have reached over 190,000 students from lower-income backgrounds through its wider engagement and initiatives by the close of 2021.
+Since its launch in 2019, Amazon Future Engineer has forged relationships with organisations such as STEMLearn, Teach First and the Royal Academy of Engineering to address issues identified as barriers for entry in STEM fields for children and young adults from underserved backgrounds.
+Amazon Future Engineer is estimated to have reached over 190,000 students from lower-income backgrounds through its wider engagement and initiatives by the close of 2021, and worked with over 280,000 young people in 2022 alone.

 Find out more about Amazon Future Engineer.